kahogeoff/G-Chatroom/README.md

 # G-Chatroom

-A simple node.js chatroom with MongoDB.
+A simple anonymous chatroom written in Javascript, using Node.js with MongoDB.

 You can see the demo in [here](http://gchatroom.cleverapps.io/)